Optimism Stabilizes Thompson Sampling for Adaptive Inference: Proofs for Variance-Inflated Thompson Sampling

-whose integrand is an odd function multiplied by a strictly positive even weight, so the integral is strictly positive for every threshold $m/s\in\mathbb R$, and therefore $h_m'(s)<0$ for all $s>0$.
-Taking expectation over $M_{ij}$ yields that $\sigma_j\mapsto g_i$ is strictly decreasing.
+whose integrand is an odd function multiplied by a strictly positive even weight, so the integral is strictly positive for every threshold $m/u\in\mathbb R$, and therefore the derivative is strictly negative for all \(u>0\).
+Taking expectation over the remaining Gaussian variables yields that \(s_j\mapsto \Gamma_i(s)\) is strictly decreasing.

-Assume $\sigma_i<\sigma_j$.
-Passing from $x$ to $x^{(ij)}$ increases $\sigma_i$ and decreases $\sigma_j$ while leaving all other scales fixed.
-By the above two steps, this strictly increases $g_i$, i.e., $g_i(x^{(ij)})>g_i(x)$.
+Assume $s_i<s_j$.
+Passing from $x$ to $x^{(ij)}$ increases $s_i$ and decreases $s_j$ while leaving all other scales fixed.
+By the above two steps, this strictly increases \(\Gamma_i\), i.e., $g_i(x^{(ij)})>g_i(x)$.
 This completes the proof of Lemma~\ref{lem:mono}. \end{proof}